terrylinhaochen/a2a-open-catalog/guides/getting-started.md

 - ✅ Submit your own agents to the marketplace
 - ✅ Contribute to the A2A ecosystem

 Ready to dive deeper?
-Check out the [advanced guides](../guides/) or start building your first agent integration!
+Check out the [agent development guide](../agents/agent-development.md) or start building your first agent integration!

 ---